-Dr. Gallagher was confirmed as the 14th Director of the U.S. Department of Commerce's National Institute of Standards and Technology (NIST) on Nov.
+Dr. Patrick D. Gallagher was confirmed as the 14th Director of the U.S. Department of Commerce's National Institute of Standards and Technology (NIST) on Nov.
 5, 2009.
 He also serves as Under Secretary of Commerce for Standards and Technology, a new position created in the America COMPETES Reauthorization Act of 2010.
-Prior to his appointment as NIST Director, Gallagher had served as Deputy Director since 2008.
+Prior to his appointment as NIST Director, Gallagher served as Deputy Director since 2008.
 Dr. Gallagher resigned his position on June 13, 2014.

 Gallagher provides high-level oversight and direction for NIST.
 The agency promotes U.S. innovation and industrial competitiveness by advancing measurement science, standards, and technology.
 NIST's FY 2013 budget includes $778.0* million in direct and transfer appropriations, an estimated $49.7 million in service fees and $120.6 million from other agencies.
 The agency employs about 3,000 scientists, engineers, technicians, support staff, and administrative personnel at two main locations in Gaithersburg, Md., and Boulder, Colo.
 NIST also hosts about 2,700 associates from academia, industry, and other government agencies, who collaborate with NIST staff and access user facilities.
 In addition, NIST partners with more than 1,300 manufacturing specialists and staff at more than 400 MEP service locations around the country.